 I was at my wits end.
 Everyone was doing their bit and suggesting treks one after the other but none seemed feasible or exciting enough.

 Frustrated, I was scanning through my archives for a potential trek we might have overlooked when I came across a decade-old video at Rambaug point from my very first trip to Matheran!

+Damn!
 How did I forget the Rambaug point trek?
 It was there in plain sight!
-Maybe it was time to get the trek names tattooed on my body…
+Maybe it was there in plain sight!
+Maybe it’s time to get the trek names tattooed on my body…

 The Matheran Quest